uchenily/yank/wantgunsbin/README.md

 - uses server sided highlighting, which ensures that everything stays light and snappy at the client side.
 - uses very minimal frontend because a pastebin does not need it.
-It focuses (or atleast tries to) on getting things done in minimum amount of clicks.
+It focuses (or at least tries to) on getting things done in minimum amount of clicks.

 ## Hacking